-Actions taken by players, parents or carers, staff, consultants, volunteers, officials, coaches inside or outside of the club that are seen to contradict this Policy may be considered a violation of this Policy.
+Actions taken by players, parents or carers, volunteers, officials, coaches inside or outside of the club that are seen to contradict this Policy may be considered a violation of this Policy.

-Where an appeal is lodged in response to a safeguarding decision made by the club, the individual should adhere to the club's appeal procedure.
+Where an appeal is lodged in response to a safeguarding decision made by the club, the club will seek independent advice.

-6. Whistleblowing
+Whistleblowing